Tennant Creek Mining and Gas Projects

 The Northern Gas Pipeline (NGP) will transport approximately 90 terajoules (TJ) per day of Territory gas 622km from the Amadeus Gas Pipeline near Tennant Creek to the Carpentaria Gas Pipeline near Mount Isa.
 Some 457km of the pipeline are within the NT.
 Construction of the $800 million project was completed in November 2018 with commissioning being completed in December 2018.
 Jemena own and operate the pipeline with first commercial gas flowing on the 3 January 2019.

-Businesses were issued 158 contracts within the NT, 11 of which issued to Indigenous businesses and 93 awarded to Barkly region businesses.
+Businesses were issued 158 contracts within the NT, 11 of which issued to Aboriginal businesses and 93 awarded to Barkly region businesses.

 During the project Jemena developed a Small to Medium Enterprise (SME) Business Investment Fund which assisted eligible SMEs in the NT to build their capacity and capability to competitively bid for work on the NGP Project.